-In case any excisable goods had been removed without payment of duty for carrying out tests or other processes not amounting to manufacture, no tax shall be payable if the following conditions are satisfied:
+In case any excisable goods had been removed without payment of duty for carrying out tests or other processes not amounting to manufacture, no tax shall be payable if the goods, after undergoing manufacturing

 If the underlying inputs, semi-finished goods or finished goods are not returned within 6 months or extended period, input tax credit shall be recovered respectively.